 MOD IAP/46A6/1

-resolution 71 (REV. DUBAI, 2012, )
+resolution 71 (, REV. HAMMAMET, 2016)

-Admission of academia to participate in the work of the ITU Telecommunication Standardization Sector
+Participation of academia in the work of the ITU Telecommunication Standardization Sector

-(Johannesburg, 2008; Dubai, 2012)
+(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016)

-The World Telecommunication Standardization Assembly (Dubai 2012),
+The World Telecommunication Standardization Assembly (, Hammamet 2016),

-onsidering

-Resolution 169 (Guadalajara, 2010) of the Plenipotentiary Conference a new category of participation in ITU for academia and set a trial period for this new participation category until the next plenipotentiary conference;

-b) that Resolution 38 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference considered the need to link ITU to the future of the information and communication technology (ICT) sector through youth activities;

-c) that Resolution ITU-R 63 (Geneva, 2012) of the Radiocommunication Assembly noted that academia shall not have a role in decision-making and that representatives from academia may serve as a rapporteur;
+considering

+a) Resolution 169 (Rev. Busan , 2014) of the Plenipotentiary Conference to continue to admit academia to participate in the work of the Union, pursuant to the provisions of this resolution, without the need for any amendment to Articles 2 and 3 of the ITU Constitution and Article 19 of the ITU Convention or any other provision of the Convention;

+b) Resolution 80 (Dubai, 2012) of this Assembly about the acknowledging the active involvement of the membership in the development of ITU Telecommunication Standardization Sector deliverables;

-d) that academia have significant roles in research, nurturing and development of emerging technologies and applications in the field of telecommunications/ICT, and that their participation in the work of the ITU Telecommunication Standardization Sector (ITU-T) is essential for ITU-T to remain at the cutting edge of technology standardization;
+c) that academia have significant roles in research, nurturing and development of emerging technologies and applications in the field of telecommunications/ICT, and that their participation in the work of the ITU Telecommunication Standardization Sector (ITU-T) is essential for ITU-T to remain at the cutting edge of technology standardization;

-e) that the scientific contribution from academia will far outweigh the level of the financial contribution proposed to encourage them to participate, and that their participation will benefit the work of ITU-T, particularly as academia foster new technological developments in the Union's area of competence, with an eye to the future that permits the early nurturing of emerging technologies and their applications;

-f) that academia shall not have a role in decision-making, including the adoption or approval of resolutions, Questions, reports and Recommendations, regardless of the approval procedure,
+d) that academia shall not have a role in decision-making, including the adoption or approval of resolutions, Questions, reports and Recommendations, regardless of the approval procedure,

 recognizing

-Section 5.1.3 of Resolution 71 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on the strategic plan for the Union for 2012-2015, swhich highlights the need to attract new members from industry and academia to participate in the work of ITU-T; s
+that the Goal T.2 of Resolution 71 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the strategic plan for the Union for 2016-2019, expects to increase the ITU-T membership, including Sector Members, Associates and Academia;

+b) that the World Telecommunication Standardization Assembly 2012 (WTSA-12), in the Resolution 80, emphasizes that it is important to acknowledge significant contributors to the work of ITU-T; and instructs the Telecommunication Standardization Advisory Group to study options on how to clearly acknowledge significant contributors to the development of study groups deliverables, particularly the academia;

-b) that Kaleidoscope, held annually since 2008, is an ITU initiative to strengthen cooperation with academia that has been highly successful and brought about cooperation between ITU-T and academia, thereby helping to foster dialogue between academia and experts working in the field of ICT standardization;
+c) that Kaleidoscope, held annually since 2008, is an ITU initiative to strengthen cooperation with academia that has been highly successful and brought about cooperation between ITU-T and academia, thereby helping to foster dialogue between academia and experts working in the field of the telecommunications/ ICT standardization;

-c) that various Kaleidoscope events since 2008 have addressed topics including "Innovations in NGN", "Innovations for digital inclusion", "Beyond the Internet? – Innovations for future networks and services", "The fully networked human? – Innovations for future networks and services" and "Building sustainable communities",
+d) that the academy contributes to distribute information on the activities of the Union in academic fields related to telecommunications / ICT worldwide;

-sbearing in mind
+bearing in mind

 that acceptance of applications for participation in ITU-T by academia shall be conditional on the support of the ITU Member States to which the academia belong, on the condition that this shall not constitute an alternative for academia currently listed with the Union as Sector Members or Associates,